There's a saying that money doesn’t buy happiness, but to be honest I prefer the words of Tyler Durden: “the things you own end up owning you.”

 So let’s get to it.

 If you love meat this one might be tricky, but not as much as you think.
 The most expensive way to buy meat is to just buy however much you will use that evening.
 Instead, try bulk buying meat that you like and freezing whatever you won't use straight away.

 Meat can be the priciest part of your weekly shop, so get acquainted with your butcher and your freezer and save a few quid.

-And on the subject of your butcher, remember that he or she will usually be cheaper for your meat and the place that gets the best cuts.
+And on the subject of your butcher, remember that he or she will usually be cheaper for your meat than the supermarket and get better cuts too.